vciioffi/portfolio/README.md

 An Android app to browse now-playing movies, search titles, save favorites, and manage watchlists.

 **Features:**
+- featured movies and tv shows
-- Browse movies in theaters and search the TMDB database
+- Browse movies in theaters and search into the TMDB database
 - Save to favorites, create a watchlist and watched list
 - Clean architecture with MVVM and Dagger Hilt
 - Local storage using Room and SQLite